amirhosse-in/CourseCrafter/README.md

 CourseCrafter is a Python project modeled after the *term.inator* project.
 It's designed to simplify the process of pre-choosing courses for a semester.
 The project provides a user-friendly interface to select courses based on your preferences and schedule.

 ## Overview

-CourseCrafter automates the process of updating course information, so you don't need to worry about keeping the database up to date.
-The application automatically requests the latest course information from `edu.sharif.edu/list/courses` and updates itself accordingly.
-If you wish to update the courses list, you have to remove the `.cc` files located next to the `.py` files.
+CourseCrafter automates the course information update process, relieving you of the need to be concerned about keeping the database current.
+The application automatically fetches the latest course data from edu.sharif.edu/list/courses and updates itself accordingly.

+## Updating the Courses List
+To refresh the courses list, simply delete the .cc files located alongside the .py files and execute the program.

 ## Requirements